r-lib/processx/inst/internals.md

 read the source code as well, as some details are not documented in this writeup.

+## Generic API

+### Polling

+We define an S3 class called `pollable`.
+An object from this class is an external pointer to a `processx_pollable_t` object.
+To make a class pollable, you need to define an an S3 method `as_pollable`, that converts its objects to `pollable`.
+Since this method needs to create an external pointer, it will have to be implemented in C/C++.
+(An R API will be added later.)

+`process` objects have an `as_pollable` method.
+You can specify whether you want to poll `stdout`, `stderr`, or both. `stdin` and process termination without any output or input pipes will be added later.

+The `processx::poll` method tries to convert the objects supplied to it to `pollable`, by calling `as_pollable` on them.
+The `process$poll_io` method now just uses `processx::poll`.

 ## Unix

 ### Process startup